 Short Answer

-Both the model and the market expect Tesla to produce above 0 Semi Trucks in a quarter in 2026.
-This aligns with evidence that mass production began in March 2026, targeting a significant ramp-up later in the year.
+Both the model and the market expect Tesla to produce Above 0 Semi Trucks in a quarter in 2026, with no compelling evidence of mispricing.

 1. Executive Verdict